 A pinguecula usually doesn’t cause any problems.
 Surgery typically doesn’t lead to complications, although pingueculae can grow back afterward.
 Your doctor might give you medication or use surface radiation to help prevent this.

-If you spend a lot of time outdoors due to work or hobbies, you are more likely to develop pingueculae.
+If you spend a lot of time outdoors due to work or hobbies, you’re more likely to develop pingueculae.
 However, you can help prevent these growths by wearing sunglasses when you’re outside.
-Ideally, you should wear sunglasses that have a coating that blocks the sun’s UVA and UVB rays.
+Ideally, you should wear sunglasses that have a coating that blocks the sun’s ultraviolet A (UVA) and ultraviolet B (UVB) rays.
 Sunglasses also help protect your eyes from wind and other outdoor elements, such as sand.
-Keeping your eyes moisturized with artificial tears might also help prevent pingeuculae.
+Keeping your eyes moisturized with artificial tears might also help prevent pingueculae.
 You should also wear protective eyewear when working in a dry and dusty environment.